jellehak/petite-styles/README.md

 free, light and open-source CSS framework.

+with very little javascript.

+Features:
+- Fast response very little javascript overhead
-Instead of relying on classes style are applied on webcomponents.
+- Developer friendly.
+Instead of relying on classes webcomponents and attributes are used as selectors.

 # Usage
 ```html